 Will I Have Scarring After Eyelid Surgery?

-While some scarring after eyelid surgery is inevitable, the eyelids generally heal well.
-Additionally, your plastic surgeon will strategically place the incisions, so your scars are barely visible.
-You can see how concealed the scars are by looking at our patients’ before and after pictures.
+Yes, some scarring after eyelid surgery is expected, but it is typically minimal and fades well over time.
+Additionally, your plastic surgeon will strategically place the incisions so your scars are barely visible.
+You can see how concealed the scars are by looking at our patients’ before-and-after pictures.

 A board-certified and experienced facial plastic surgeon can help you achieve optimal results with minimal scarring.